silviapfeiffer/external-videos/readme.txt

 7. screenshot-7.png : a video page as automatically created by the plugin

 == Changelog ==

+= 0.26 =
+* Fixed some php errors and warnings
+* Notice that DotSub is broken - it changed page layout
+* Merged pull request from nimmolo/clear-admin-column-php-error

 = 0.25 =
 * Updated to YouTube API v3